-- Illness or hospitalization requiring physician's intervention. - Death of a close family member. - Unavoidable court date (including jury duty). - Representing Loyola in an official capacity which requires your absence from class (i.e., debating team, model UN, intercollegiate athletics). - Religious observance that prohibits normal work/school activities on that day.
+- Illness or hospitalization requiring physician's intervention. - Death of a close family member. - Unavoidable court date (including jury duty). - Representing Loyola in an official capacity which requires your absence from class (i.e., debating team, model UN, intercollegiate athletics). - Religious observance that prohibits normal work/school activities on that day. - Off-campus interview for graduate or professional school.

-Travel, unless it is travel for one of the reasons listed above (or for an interview with a graduate or professional school), is not an approved reason for missing exams.
+Travel is not a valid reason for missing exams or assignments unless it is for one of the reasons listed above.
 In all cases, students must provide written, relevant and verifiable documentation of the circumstances.

-If homework is late due to one of the five reasons listed above, I will work with the student to determine an appropriate alternate assignment.
+If homework is late due to one of the reasons listed above, I will work with the student to determine an appropriate alternate assignment.